EuroPython/website/data/pages-content/cfp.md

 * **Intermediate** - some knowledge is assumed, although aspects of the talk may introduce new (more advanced) topics.

 * **Advanced** - the audience is full of subject matter experts... go ahead and really geek out.

+In previous years we’ve had many beginner and intermediate level talks. **We’d love to encourage more advanced level contributions too.** Come geek out with us at the conference!

 ## Topics ##